JohanesPeterV/my-app/README.md

-A simple react components app created for a coding test
+A simple react components app created for a simple coding test

 ## Installation